nchan7/battleship/README.md

     * Provided the thought process and code for creating the gameboard.
     * Provided the inspiration for how to check whether a player has hit or missed a ship.

+#### Additional Collaborators:
+Thanks to Steve Peters, Carlo Bruno, Mike Shull, and Hayden Schultz for their ideas and thoughts that were incorporated in this project

 ### Additional Functionality and Wish List
 * Using ship images for the actual ships
 * Do not allow the player to fire on the same spot if he or she has already clicked on that spot.